middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 i.
 Administering tobacco, tobacco substitutes, or tobacco paraphernalia to individuals against their will and/or without their knowledge.

 j.
-Repeated unsafe consumption and/or impairment.
+Unsafe consumption and/or impairment.

 See also Middlebury's "[No Smoking Policy](/pages/i-policies-for-all/health-safety/no-smoking)"